-To help you preserve your opportunity of having a child in the future, egg freezing treatment is available at our IVF fertility clinics in Cambridge, Colchester, Norwich and Wickford.
+To help you preserve your opportunity of having a family in the future, egg freezing treatment is available at our IVF fertility clinics in Cambridge, Colchester, Norwich and Wickford.

 How does it work?

 Egg freezing can offer you a way to preserve your eggs if you are not ready to become pregnant just now but wish to bank some of your eggs to preserve your future fertility.

 A cycle of egg freezing involves the same treatment as for conventional IVF, except the eggs are not fertilised or transferred.
 The eggs that are mature enough for this process are frozen on the same day as your egg collection.

 Any eggs collected from you that are suitable for freezing, will be stored at your chosen clinic for up to 55 years – the maximum standard storage period allowed by the Human Fertilisation and Embryology Authority (HFEA).
 We’ll contact you every year and ask you to confirm your wishes for the next 12 months.
 If you wish to continue storage with us, there is an annual storage fee to pay.